geofflittle/aws-pass/README.md

 * Hide the password as it's being entered into stdin.
 Ask for it twice to confirm the value.
 * Allow copying a password's value to the clipboard without showing it on stdout.
 Auto-clearing the clipboard after 30 seconds.
-* Adding an interactive session so that re-entering an MFA token is not required between comands.
+* Adding an interactive session so that re-entering an MFA token is not required between commands.

 ## About and Motivation

 I wrote `aws-pass` because I was tired of attempting to use the Linux tool `pass` on multiple different computers and needing to export and import my gpg key.
 With `aws-pass`, I'm able to access my passwords from anywhere as long as I have my MFA token.

 Additionally, I used this project in order to learn Rust which I am still very much a novice at writing.
 If you are a more seasoned Rustacean, please feel free to make suggestions on how to improve the code.

+Crab On! :crab: